LowGFour/cs50/wiki/entries/Cats.md

-#Cat
+#Cats

-A small, fluffy animal with sharp claws.
+Small, fluffy animals with sharp claws.
 You can see [more about cats](http://www.google.com.au/search?q=cat).
+Will eat your goldfish.